mubiD/stream-quantifier/README.md

     - triggers, events and alerts can be linked up so that notifications relating to system heealth are delivered to admins

 #### To Do:
-1. Make ApiGateway pass params to Lambda
+1. Link apiGateway to Lambda
-2. Make Lambda expect params
-3. Make Lambda connect to and query DynamoDB
-4. Make Lambda validate the queried info on Table
-5. Make Lambda return response to ApiGateway
+2. Add automated testing
+3. Database seeding script
+4. Provision the namespace where the response from Lambda can be stored

 ### Here's how the service works: